PrajwalBendale/Accredian-frontend-task/README.md

 # Accredian-frontend-task
-## A Referral Page for Accredian with Email notificatio
+## A Referral Page for Accredian with Email notification